 Out of the total available space on the CDP staging path, by default, NetBackup reserves 25% for usage beyond allocated storage per VM.
 This storage is common for the subscribed VMs to the gateway.
-You can reconfigure this value in the nbcct.conf file.
+See "Defining the CDP gateway" on page 59., for how to do it on version 10.0 onwards.
+You can reconfigure this value in the nbcct.conf file in NetBackup 9.1.

-To configure reserved storage
+To configure reserved storage in NetBackup 9.1

-- 1 Logon to CDP gateway. - 2 Navigate to the <NBU install location>/netbackup/nbcct/ directory, and open the nbcct.conf file in a text editor. - 3 Enter a value against the parameter and CCT_VM_QUOTA_RESERVE_PERCENT - 4 Restart the nbcctd service.
+- 1 Logon to CDP gateway. - 2 Navigate to the <staginglocation>/nbcct/ directory, and open the nbcct.conf file in a text editor. - 3 Enter the required values against the parameters CCT_VM_QUOTA_SIZE_IN_MB and CCT_VM_QUOTA_RESERVE_PERCENT - 4 Restart the nbcctd service.